Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 ### » Note 📝
 → "Unlike other programming languages like C and C++, the data type system in Java is different.
 In programming languages like C and C++, the size of the int data type depends on the operating system and architecture (e.g., 16-bit, 32-bit, or 64-bit systems).
 However, in Java, int is always 32 bits (4 bytes) regardless of the platform because Java is platform-independent and runs on the JVM, which ensures uniform data type sizes across all operating systems."

+## Did you that 💭?
+→ PSY's "Gangnam Style" became so popular that it broke YouTube's original view counter.
+Initially, YouTube used a **32-bit** signed integer to store view counts, which has a maximum value of *2,147,483,647*.
+When "Gangnam Style" surpassed this number in 2014, YouTube had to upgrade its system to use a **64-bit signed integer**, which can handle up to 9 quintillion views.
+Quite the milestone for a viral video, isn't it?

+After "Gangnam Style" went viral, YouTube switched to a **64-bit** signed integer, akin to `long` in Java, to accommodate much larger numbers.
+This was a technical adjustment to ensure their system could handle future viral hits without breaking!
+It's a great example of how real-world usage can push software systems to evolve.

 ## Q. Why Does `int` Size Depend on OS in C and C++❓